-In 2016 this Diploma/MA received on overall satisfaction rate of 100% (compared to a Russell Group average of 85%) from the students in the PTES, Postgraduate Taught Experience Survey.
+Over the last three years this Diploma/MA received an overall satisfaction rate of 93% (compared to a Russell Group average of 80%) from the students in the PTES, Postgraduate Taught Experience Survey.

 The course gives a superb overview of economics issues in competition law.
 It manages to be both informative and challenging to someone with

 The Centre of European Law at King’s College London is pleased to announce details of its 2019-2020 Distance Learning Programme leading to a Postgraduate Diploma/Masters in Economics for Competition Law, now in its tenth year.
 This programme is aimed at competition lawyers, both in-house and in private practice, and economists who may be new to competition law.
 Completing this rigorous programme will give you an edge in a competitive job market.

 The programme aims to provide you with an understanding of the increasingly important role that economics plays in competition law and an understanding of when economic analysis is relevant to a particular competition law case.

 Following the Brexit decision, King’s College London has re-affirmed its total commitment to remaining a leader in EU law and in EU competition law.
 Enrol on this programme to ensure that you are in pole position to understand the changes as and when they happen – and to take advantage of any new opportunities that may appear.

 See the full course brochure.